-Pingueculae and pterygia are benign growths on your eye’s conjunctiva, the clear covering over the white part of your eye.
+Pingueculae and pterygia are benign growths that appear on the eye’s conjunctiva, the clear covering over the white part of your eye.

 What is a pinguecula?